ErlendEllingsen/ruter-cli/README.md

 # ruter-cli
-A command line tool for public transportation in Oslo, Norway
+A command line tool for public transportation in Oslo, Norway.